SCTP Support for Nmap

 Status

-Nmap source code.
+For a list of open issues, check out todo/TODO.sctp in the Nmap source code.
 Here’s the list of SCTP related changes:

-- Ncat now has support for SCTP associations both as a client and as a server, including SSL support.
+• Ncat now has support for SCTP associations both as a client and as a server, including SSL support.

-- Zenmap now supports the new SCTP options.
+• Zenmap now supports the new SCTP options.

-- SCTP support was released as part of Nmap 4.85 BETA 10.
+• SCTP support was released as part of Nmap 4.85 BETA 10.

-- Deployed an SCTP scanme system at
+• Deployed an SCTP scanme system at scanme.roe.ch.

-nmap-sctp. - Merged SCTP support into trunk in preparation for the upcoming stable release of Nmap.
+• Merged SCTP support into trunk in preparation for the upcoming stable release of Nmap.

--PY). - Added support for the deprecated Adler32 checksum in
+• Added support for the deprecated Adler32 checksum in addition to CRC32C (activated by --adler32).

--sO) for protocolsctpor132now sends an SCTP INIT packet instead of an empty IP packet. - SCTP INIT scan type (
+• IP protocol scan (-sO) for protocol sctp or 132 now sends an SCTP INIT packet instead of an empty IP packet.

--sY) added.
+• SCTP INIT scan type (-sY) added.
 This is a ‘stealth’ scan, much like a SYN scan in the TCP world.
-An SCTP packet containing an INIT chunk is sent; the response is an INIT_ACK chunk if the port is open or an ABORT chunk if closed. - Patched libdnet-stripped with rather minimal SCTP support.
+An SCTP packet containing an INIT chunk is sent; the response is an INIT_ACK chunk if the port is open or an ABORT chunk if closed.

 Stream Control Transmission Protocol (SCTP)